Ethorbit/steamcmd-server-docker/README.md

 The Timezone, which is set to "Etc/UTC" by default.

-You can also mount the host's /etc/localtime and /etc/timezone to the container's.
+You can also mount the host's /etc/localtime and /etc/timezone to the container.

 ### Example: